highrollerBTC/SR-ROS/README.md

 1. **Mint in ROCK:** BuyInROCK allows your community to mint NFTs using ROCK or any other memecoin.
 This app works by swapping ROCK for STX in the background to facilitate the minting process.

-2. **Perpetual Demand via SendLiSA:** SendLiSA periodically swaps a percentage of LiSTX into ROCK.
+2. **Perpetual Demand/Perpetual Buying Pressure:** ImmortalHardv3 periodically swaps a percentage of LiSTX into ROCK.
 This ensures continuous demand for ROCK and fuels the entire ecosystem.
 One way funnel means this LiSTX can only be used to buy more ROCK.
 LET'S GO BABY.

-3. **Swap & Burn:** The SwapForStakeNBurn contract allows anyone to convert the swapped LiSTX into ROCK.
-This ROCK can either be burned (reducing supply) or sent to the StakeForROCK contract.

 4. **Staking:** With StakeForROCK, users can stake their ROCK NFTs and earn rewards.
 This staking platform can be extended for future collaborations and projects, offering even more utility to the ROCK ecosystem.